-We are delighted to have a growing number of research associates, who are all conducting work in areas related to the work of the CSBV.
+We are delighted to have an ever-growing international group of research associates, who are all conducting work in areas relevant to the work of the CSBV.
 One of our core principles is generous collaboration, and all of our associates are operating in this way: contributing to the work of the Centre through (among other things) editing books, reviewing papers, and co-authoring research output.

 Dr Ashley Hibbard